 Thank you for your advocacy!
 I hope the government takes all these into action.
 Our under 6 funding runs out the end of April and have much to still be used.

 Thank you.
 While we are self-isolating as a family and cancelling service providers coming to our home we should be allowed to use an adult family member (older sibling, grandparent) for Behaviour Intervention.

-Thank you for including Adults with Special Needs who live independently.
+Thank you for including Adults with Diverse Needs who live independently.
 The extra monetary support will certainly help as he is reluctantly staying home from his part time job.
 I’m trying my best to support my 61 year old brother who lives an hour away while keeping both of us safe during these times!

 Great letter!!
 To be able to self-use our respite funds and purchase items to keep our kids calm and engaged would go a VERY long ways to preventing burn out.
 Week 1 is already an insane challenge in our home.
 Add in work changes and we have nothing to spare to meet the needs of this new reality which looks to be increasingly long term.